 Let’s start with What is Push Notification?

-You might have seen push notifications on your own devices but not familiar with what they were known as.
+You might have seen push notifications on your own devices but are not familiar with what they were known as.

 Push notification is somewhat like a popup message that appears on your mobile screen, originated by your installed applications.
 With the help of push notifications, you can share any information, provide updates and alerts, and stay in touch with your users.
-But keep in mind that overloading of these notifications can irritate users and it can increase user bounce rates.
+But keep in mind that overloading these notifications can irritate users and increase user bounce rates.

 What are Push Notifications used for?

 Push notifications can attract your targeted audience at specific focal points.
 They can help by sending real-time updates, suggestions, and reminders that involve your customers consistently with your brand even if they don’t know anything about it.

 Push notifications are a quick and effective approach to communicate with your users.
 Providing sensible, appropriate, and prompt notifications to people already involved in your business is one of the best marketing strategies.
 By planning carefully and focusing on key objectives, you can leverage push notifications to boost and retain your clientele.

 Push notification is all about sending notifications from a server to the client when something has happened on the server.